na-stewart/sanic-security/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU Affero General Public License v3.0.
+Distributed under the Boost Software License 1.0.
 See `LICENSE` for more information.

 <!-- Versioning -->
 ## Versioning